-Pikes Peak, cheesily called “America's Mountain", is a a high mountain pass at an elevation of 4.302m (14,115ft) above the sea level, located in the Rocky Mountains in El Paso County in the United States of America.
+Pikes Peak, cheesily called “America's Mountain", is a a high mountain peak at an elevation of 4.302m (14,115ft) above the sea level, located in the Rocky Mountains in El Paso County in the United States of America.
 Along the way you’ll encounter some of the most breathtaking scenery in the world as you wind your way through an alpine wonderland of scenic beauty, mountain reservoirs, beyond timberline, overtaking the clouds… It's one of the highest roads of the USA.

 This road is at least partially open year-round, "weather permitting", i.e. open up to the altitude where snow removal becomes excessively difficult, but it can be closed anytime when the access is not cleared of snow.
 The road to reach the summit, called Pikes Peak Highway is a 19-mile (31 km) toll road that runs from Cascade to the summit and it was built in 1915.
 Over a half million people reach the summit house every year by the Pikes Peak Highway.
 Pikes Peak (originally Pike's Peak) is the most visited mountain in North America and the second most visited mountain in the world behind Japan's Mount Fuji.
 It forms a stunning backdrop for Colorado Springs and the Garden of the Gods.